-Dr Justine Butler from Viva! examines the best ways to get iodine into your diet.
+Dr Justine Butler from Viva! examines the best ways to introduce more iodine into your vegan diet.

 Government guidelines recommend that adults get 140 micrograms of iodine a day.
 A microgram is a millionth of a gram, so we need only a very small amount, but getting that small amount is vital.

 The UK has been considered iodine-sufficient for many years, but there is now some concern that iodine deficiency may be more prevalent than previously thought.

 Why could not having enough iodine in your vegan diet be a problem?

 Signs of iodine deficiency include an enlarged thyroid gland (goitre), tiredness, weight-gain, increased susceptibility to infections, depression, feeling cold at all times and dry and cracked skin.